bbauska/W3Cx-5of5/README.md

 here, because this one does not exist, it's not usable here.
 It will be the global variable &quot;a&quot; that will be used.

-So this is why the printed value here, when I execute "f" is &quot;1&quot; and not &quot;4&quot;.
+This is why the printed value here, when I execute "f" is &quot;1&quot; and not &quot;4&quot;.

 If the variable was named "b" and if I tried to display it, then...
 I've